-OR, head on to a pull in area big enough for two cars beside a gate 100m beyond the parking area (approaching from the north.)
+Option 3:drive on to a small pull in area big enough for two cars beside this gate which is a very short way beyond the Option 2 parking area.

 Length: around 1 mile each way if you go the whole distance.